 Retirement often means you have more free time than ever before, but living on a fixed income can make filling that free time harder than expected.
-Luckily, active adult communities offer a variety of low cost clubs and activities that allow residents to get out there and socialize while on a budget.
+If you're looking for cheap hobbies, 55+ communities offer a variety of low-cost clubs and activities that allow residents to get out there and socialize while on a budget.

-Whether you want to join a pre-existing club or just take up a hobby of your own, here are nine of our favorite, free or nearly free ways to spend your leisure time.
+Whether you want to join a pre-existing club or just take up a cheap hobby of your own, here are nine of our favorite, free or inexspensive hobbies and ways to spend your leisure time.

 A great no-budget activity for retirees is a nature walk.
 Ideally done in groups of outdoor enthusiasts rather than alone, nature walks provide both exercise and an appreciation for the world around you.
 Whether you have a nearby park or just some neighborhood walking trails, a nature walk is a great way to catch up with friends while also taking in the great outdoors.